-The use of 100 basis points sensitivity allows the Credit Union to compare movements in its risk position on a quarterly basis.
+The use of 100 basis points sensitivity allows the credit union to compare movements in its risk position on a quarterly basis.
 This provides an estimate of changes to accrued income should rates move in a certain direction.
 In practice though, exact parallel shifts in rates are unlikely to occur in the market.
 The analysis is done on a quarterly basis to verify that the maximum loss potential to the statement of comprehensive income is within the limit set by the board.

-The analysis and aggregation of the Credit Union's statement of financial position gives rise to the following interest rate sensitivities:
+The analysis and aggregation of the credit union's statement of financial position gives rise to the following interest rate sensitivities:

+Sensitivity

-Sensitivity 2022 \$ 2021 \$ Sensitivity to 1% rate fall on profit and equity 860,100 1,062,500
+Sensitivity to 1% rate fall on profit and equity

-The results of the interest sensitivity analysis reported provides that the Credit Union's exposure to loss as at 30 June 2022 is to a decrease in interest rates.
+The results of the interest sensitivity analysis reported provides that the credit union's exposure to loss as at 30 June 2020 is to an decrease in interest rates.
+This is demonstrated by the negative result in the prior year to accrued income in a rate fall scenario as demonstrated above.